RomanLut/hx_espnow_rc/README.md

 # Key and channel

 There is not bind procedure.
-Devices should be flahsed with same USE_KEY and WIFI_CHANNEL.
+Devices should be flashed with same USE_KEY and WIFI_CHANNEL.

 # Wifi channel setting